dansmyers/IntroToCS/Projects/2-Something/README.md

 Use the program below as a starting point.
 Create your own theme, choose 3-6 possible outcomes, then write **at least five** questions.

-The final step is to determine which variable has the max score and use it to print an output message.
+The final step determines the most popular choice and prints the associated output.
 Think about how you want to handle ties: You could break them arbitrarily by just selecting one outcome, or you could let a tie represent a distinct output.

 ```
 """